jwilm/web-history/outline.md

 ## Inching Closer

 _HTTP/1.1_ finally standardized the full suite of HTTP request types, added connection reuse for transfering additional assets (scripts, images, etc), cache-control headers (which enabled very intelligent caching).
-Around the same time, Dr. Roy Fielding described _REST_, Representational State Transfer, in chapter 5 of his 2000 [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) _Architectural Styles and the Design of Network-based Software Architectures_.
+Around the same time, Dr. Roy Fielding described _REST_, Representational State Transfer, in chapter 5 of his [doctoral dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) _Architectural Styles and the Design of Network-based Software Architectures_ (2000).
 This architecture, when applied to the HTTP protocol and URIs, yields scalable interactions, general interfaces, and testable components.
 It is the basis of modern URI design for API end points and mapping of HTTP verbs to actions.

 Fielding's REST architecture, HTTP/1.1, AJAX, PHP/ASP on the server, and client side scripting enabled complex web applications, yet the limitations of the DOM APIs prevent them from being compatible with desktop apps for several years to come.
 In the mean time, we see the rise of web forums (vBulletin 1999, phpBB 2000), online banking is [on the rise](http://thefinancialbrand.com/25380/yodlee-history-of-internet-banking/), google has [been returning extremely relevant results](http://www.google.com/about/company/history) since 1998, and Amazon had its [first profitable year](http://en.wikipedia.org/wiki/Amazon.com#History) (2001).

-## Stop here, bronson
+Performance and scaling of current technologies are emphasized in the next few years.
+The HAProxy TCP/IP load balancer was released in 2000.
+The Nginx event-driven asynchronous web server and reverse proxy was first released in 2002 as an alternative to the thread-based Apache httpd.

 <!--